bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/JS_TIPS/2017-03-09-working-with-websocket-timeout.md

 ---

 In case of established websocket connection, server or firewall could timeout and terminate the connection after a period of inactivity.
 To deal with this situation, we send periodic message to the server.
 To control the timeout we will add two functions in our code : one to make sure connection keep alive and another one to cancel the keep alive.
 Also we need a common `timerID` variable.
-Let’s have a look on implementation-
+Let's have a look on implementation-

 ```js
 var timerID = 0;